singularian/binshuffle/README.md

 - 6) Byte add - Add to the file bytes a number
 - 6) Byte subtract - Subtract from file bytes a number
 - 7) Shuffle n iterations by a seed randomly
-- 8) Shuffle n iterations by a seed randomly
+- 8) Unshuffle n iterations by a seed randomly

 # Usage